 Clear policies and rules for acquisition, storage, management and sharing of master data are needed.
 But these policies need to be understood and enforced.
 Hence, a strategy for master data governance must encompass people and processes, not just technology.
 That said, the implementation and enforcement of your data policies become easier if they are supported by appropriate technological capabilities, such as a master data management system.

-Master data governance and master data management (MDM) are not the same
+Master data governance and master data management are not the same

-However, your MDM can be an important tool to support your data governance strategy as it provides useful methods for data collection, classification, modeling, quality control, clerical review by data stewards as well as linking-and-merging capabilities for automated de-duplication.
+However, your master data management can be an important tool to support your data governance strategy as it provides useful methods for data collection, classification, modeling, quality control, clerical review by data stewards as well as linking-and-merging capabilities for automated de-duplication.

-As the diagram above shows, by connecting applications and unifying data, the MDM that harbors the customer data hub, effectively breaks down siloed data management, which is the single most important impediment for achieving data transparency and accountability.
+As the diagram above shows, by connecting applications and unifying data, the master data management that harbors the customer data hub, effectively breaks down siloed data management, which is the single most important impediment for achieving data transparency and accountability.

 Problems if you have ungoverned master data

 Master data governance (in fact all data governance) is often seen as CDO responsibility and as an administrative and compliance overhead.
 However, master data governance is not just needed for tick box exercises, it directly impacts the business’ ability to scale and achieve new goals.
 It is even necessary to prevent your business from leaking money here and now.
 Having ungoverned data means you will inevitably spend valuable time on manual processing and putting out fires.